-In 2012, the U.S. Consumer Product Safety Commission (CPSC) estimated that hospital emergency rooms across the country treated 265,000 toy-related injuries.
-And, 72 percent of those injuries were to children under the age of 15.
-In fact, approximately 89,500 were to those under 5 years of age.
+CHICAGO (Nov.
+23, 2015) - In 2013, the U.S. Consumer Product Safety Commission (CPSC) estimated that hospital emergency rooms across the country treated 265,700 toy-related injuries, compared to 265,000 the year before.
+And, 73 percent of those injuries were to children under the age of 15.
+In fact, approximately 83,700 were to those under 5 years of age.

-The most commonly injured part of the body is the head and face area, with the most common injuries being lacerations, contusions, or abrasions.
-The top three specifically identified toys that were associated with the most estimated injuries for all ages in 2012 were non-motorized scooters, toy balls and toy vehicles.
+As with previous years, the most commonly injured part of the body is the head and face area, with the most common injuries being lacerations, contusions, or abrasions.
+The top three specifically identified toys associated with the most estimated injuries for all ages in 2013 were non-motorized scooters, toy balls and toy vehicles.